Modelling simple stellar populations in the near-ultraviolet to near-infrared with the X-shooter Spectral Library (XSL): Applicability of the XSL stellar population models

 An HR diagram, such as those shown in Fig.~\ref{fig:limits_HRD} with 50, 80, 100, 150, 200\,Myr, 1\,Gyr and 10\,Gyr solar-metallicity PARSEC/COLIBRI isochrones, gives another perspective.
 We are limited by the lack of hot stars in XSL for very young ages even at solar metallicity.
 Furthermore, we have removed supergiants.
 As the hottest turn-off star determines the shape of the optical population model and the supergiants dominate the NIR light of young populations, we can create stellar population models of 50\,Myr and older.
 However, the lack of blue loop stars limits the models to ages older than roughly 80\,Myr at solar metallicity or older than roughly 100\,Myr at subsolar metallicities.

+Because luminous cool stars are particularly important contributors to the red and near-infrared light of galaxies, XSL was designed to contain a large number of such objects.
+The PARSEC/COLIBRI models in Fig.~\ref{fig:limits_HRD} include TP-AGB stars cooler than any XSL TP-AGB star, given the colour-temperature relations of \citet{Worthey2011}.
+We believe the XSL sample has allowed for significant progress in inclusion of TP-AGB stars into SSP models.
+That is why we do not base our judgement of the age and metallicity limits of the models on the XSL coverage of this extreme region of the HRD.
+However, the limits of the XSL Padova00 models are justified based on the discussion in Sect. \ref{sect:RGBAGBlight} regarding the handling of \mbox{TP-AGB} stars.

 Figure~\ref{fig:safezones} shows the age and metallicity limits of the XSL simple stellar population models, based on the age and metallicity coverage of the isochrones and the temperatures and metallicity of the XSL stars included in the model.
-However, the limits of the the XSL Padova00 models are justified based on the discussion in Sect. \ref{sect:static/variable} regarding the handling of \mbox{TP-AGB} stars.

 Stellar population modelling smears out the individual issues of the constituent stellar spectra to some extent.
 Nevertheless, we warn that certain areas in the SSP model spectrum may be influenced by the dichroic contamination or residuals from telluric absorption correction present in many of the XSL DR3 spectra (Verro 2021a).
 Table \ref{tab:dichroic_bands} defines the problematic spectral regions.